Makeup Makeup Studio Makeup Tips

 I wrestle with this: How different is this from Halloween, where a costume and face paint are part of playful transformation?
 Isn’t makeup, at its core, a form of creative expression?
 Adults, too, come to me for transformations, whether for a wedding or a photoshoot, and we see it as a powerful confidence boost.
 So why does it feel more complicated when applied to children?
 Is it simply because adults have a more developed sense of self?

 As a woman in her mid 30’s, there’s a part of me that longs to experience the childlike wonder of a princess makeover myself.
-Maybe it’s because I never stepped into that the Bippidi Bobbidi Boutique as a child, but I wonder if adults could tap into that same magic, it might expand our own sense of play and imagination.
+Maybe it’s because I never stepped into the Bippidi Bobbidi Boutique as a child, but I wonder if adults could tap into that same magic, it might expand our own sense of play and imagination.
 Perhaps the childlike fantasy could remind us that beauty, at any age, doesn’t need to be an expectation but an invitation to enjoy ourselves, to transform for fun rather than obligation.

 I don’t have children of my own, and I’ve never been to the Boutique, so I ask these questions as an observer in both wonder and hesitation.
 Should makeup be seen as a rite of passage, as play, or is it something that unintentionally conditions children to equate beauty with worth?
 Or, in a world of performance and transformation, is life merely a kind of theatre, and makeup is just another costume we wear?